erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

 approach which:

--   Uses all variables and expresses all of their relationships as a joint probability distribution (only uses one statistical model unlike the causal graph approach).
+-   Uses all variables and expresses all of their relationships as a joint probability distribution (hence we only use one statistical model unlike the causal graph approach).
 -   Any available data can be used to constrain the joint probability distribution, eliminate possibilities and refine information about causal effects.